-But when someone with low salary (or high salary) applies for a card, his/her annual income is the most important eligibility criteria considered by card issuing bank.
+But when someone with low salary (or high salary) applies for a card, his/her annual income is the most important eligibility criteria considered by the card issuing bank.
+And based on that

 For e.g. a person with a monthly salary of Rs.
 75,000 has higher chance of getting credit card approved compared to a person with an income of Rs.
-25,000.
+25,000 per month.
 There are many other eligibility factors such as type of employment (full-time or part-time, place of living and others), credit history and loan you have taken but your income plays the most significant role.

 And income (in case of self employed) and salary (in case of working professional) is the best evaluation method of judging anyone’s repayment capacity.
-Basically it is assumed that – higher the salary, higher is your capability to pay dues every month and lower the income, lower would be the repayment capacity.
+After Basically it is assumed that – higher the salary, higher is your capability to pay dues every month and lower the income, lower would be the repayment capacity.

-But can a person with poor income get a credit card in India.
+Can a poor income earner get a credit card in India.
 How, and what is the minimum salary required?